igordzierwa/computer-graphics-labs/README.md

-# computer-graphics-labs
+# Computer Graphics
-Laboratory exercises for Computer graphics (2020)
+Laboratory exercises where I've used the JavaScript library - Three.js.